sigismondi-marco/articles/A story of navigation/main.md

 The end.

-One last thing: curious to know what was the advice left by the older sailor?
+One last thing: are you curious to know what advice is left by the older sailor?

 Here it is